Afternoon Tea In Melbourne

 Saturday-Sunday: 12 noon - 2pm & 3pm - 5pm

-Afternoon Tea times will vary during special events such as Christmas Day lunch.
+Afternoon Tea is served daily except on Christmas Day.
+Afternoon Tea times will vary during special events such as Mother's Day.
 Please subscribe to our newsletter to receive updates.

 $75 per adult with a glass of French Sparkling Wine